-The course provides an introduction to the oral health profession and covers basic terminology, historical perspective, the credentialing process, accreditation, professional organizations, psychology, communication, multicultural interaction, ethics, jurisprudence, and professionalism.
-Oral health, preventative techniques, and nutrition related to dental health will be introduced and discussed.
+This course provides an introduction to the oral health profession and covers basic terminology, historical perspective, the credentialing process, accreditation, professional organizations, ethics, jurisprudence, and professionalism.
+Students will learn to pronounce, define, and spell key terms.
+Upon successful course completion, students will be able to discuss oral health, preventative techniques, and nutrition related to dental health.

-Pre-requisite: Enrolled in the Dental Assisting program
+Prerequisite: Enrolled in the Dental Assisting program